c3er/nodbl/README.md

 ### Other files

-There are some batch files that make it more comfortable to use te tool.
+There are some batch files that make it more comfortable to use the tool.
 It is recommended to use `nodbl.cmd` that calls the PowerShell script `nodbl.ps1`.
 It is possible to drag&drop the directory of interest to these batch files.
 As usual the output directory will be in the same place as the tool (and the batch files).

 #### `nodbl.cmd`